Singularity and differentiability at the origin of static and spherically symmetric black holes: Proof of the forward direction

-To prove the direct implication, we show that if all curvature invariants are finite at the origin then we get $a_0\neq0$, $b_0=1$ and $A(r)$, $B(r)$ d-even functions.
-Following the approach of~\cite{Giacchini:2021pmr}, we do this by proving the counter-positive statement.
-We demonstrate that if any of the conditions $a_0\neq0$, $b_0=1$ and $A(r)$, $B(r)$ d-even functions is not met, then we can always find a curvature invariant that diverges at $r=0$.\\
+Under the assumptions of the theorem we show that if all curvature invariants are finite at the origin, then we find $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ d-even functions.
+Following the approach of~\cite{Giacchini:2021pmr}, we do this by proving the contrapositive statement.
+Namely, we demonstrate that if any of the conditions $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ d-even functions is not met, then we can always find a curvature invariant that diverges at $r=0$.\bigbreak

-We begin our analysis by expanding $A(r)$ and $B(r)$ from the metric in Eq.~\eqref{eq:metric} around $r=0$, under the hypothesis that these functions are non-rapidly decreasing at the origin: